Grant B. Morgan, Ph.D

 Articles in Refereed Journals

-Morgan, G. B. (in press).
-Mixed mode finite mixture modeling: An examination of fit index performance for classification.
+Morgan, G. B. (2014).
+Mixed mode latent class analysis: An examination of fit index performance for classification.
 Structural Equation Modeling.
-Impact factor: 4.242

 Bell, B. A., Morgan, G. B., Schoeneberger, J. A., Kromrey, J. D., Ferron, J. M., & Loudermilk, B. L. (2013).
 How low can you go?: An investigation of the influence of sample size and model complexity on point and interval estimates in two-level linear models.
 Methodology.
 Impact factor: 0.935